 Most the island’s beaches are open.

-Many hotels and apartment complexes are now open, although some of the larger ones are delaying their opening until September or October.
+Some hotels and apartment complexes are now open, although some of the larger ones are delaying their opening until November.
 Privately owned villas and apartments are taking bookings and are almost all ready for guests.

 Most of the little money exchange / drinks / cigarette shops are open, as are all supermarkets.